Published on November 19th, 2012 | by Mark8

 So, onto the Macallan Gold.
 This is made of different whiskies that have been sitting in first fill and refill sherry casks for between 9 and 15 years.
 According to Macallan: “Using colour to drive and define a whisky differs dramatically from the conventional age approach, creating The Macallan Gold allowed us to explore different casks and base our choices on aromas and flavours”.

 Colour: GOLD.
 Well, almost.
 A dark gold, I suppose.
 I’m not rich enough to have ever seen a bar of real gold, but from the pictures on the Internet, it’s pretty close.
 On the nose: that’s a pretty lovely sweet aroma, right off the bat actually.
 Creamy, buttery sugar.
+Toffee.
 Marmalade on toast.
 Sultanas, raisin, mince pies.
 A little dash of citrus.
+Not massively complex, but delicious for the price.

-As an entry level whisky, at £35, this is superb value for money, even though there are better whiskies at that price.
-Delicious and very approachable for an entry level whisky.
+As an entry level whisky, at £35, this is superb value for money.
+Delicious and very approachable for an entry level whisky, and especially the start of a distillery’s core range.
 Pour this for people who think they don’t like whisky, and see where that gets you.
 I’m also chuffed that I got to the end of this review, without mentioning Spandau Ballet.